 The United States is the leading importer of Guatemalan coffee, accounting for over a third of the country’s coffee exports.
 But before that coffee reaches our cups, over half a million Guatemalans select, pick and process the beans.
 Many of Guatemala’s coffee workers migrate within the country with their families to work in coffee plantations during the harvest.
-The vast majority of coffee workers are indigenous men, women, and children with low levels of education who come from marginalized populations vulnerable to labor violations.
-Children travelling with their families are engaged in child labor and work under hazardous conditions.
-In addition, reports have identified a range of forced labor indicators in coffee production in Guatemala, such as widespread use of recruitment fees, document retention, indebtedness to company stores, restrictions on freedom of movement and overtime and minimum wage violations.
-Weak government enforcement of labor laws and an uncoordinated, fragmented, ineffective response of the private sector enable systemic labor violations to continue unabated in the Guatemalan coffee sector.
+The vast majority of coffee workers are indigenous men, women, and children with low levels of education who come from marginalized populations vulnerable to labour violations.
+Children travelling with their families are engaged in child labour and work under hazardous conditions.
+In addition, reports have identified a range of forced labour indicators in coffee production in Guatemala, such as widespread use of recruitment fees, document retention, indebtedness to company stores, restrictions on freedom of movement and overtime and minimum wage violations.
+Weak government enforcement of labour laws and an uncoordinated, fragmented, ineffective response of the private sector enable systemic labour violations to continue unabated in the Guatemalan coffee sector.

 Project Duration: December 2017 – December 2020

 Implementing Partners: Research-Education-Action-Change (REACH) and Catholic Relief Services